 Well, emotional intelligence is important for personal development and self-motivation.
 The importance of emotional intelligence is that it helps you avoid being a victim to your feelings and helps you achieve your goals clearly and consistently.

 You’ll be able to enhance your personal skills and understand yourself better, pushing you to actualize your vision.
-Emotional intelligence in the workplace and at home will help you live a long and happy life, worry free.
+Emotional intelligence in the workplace and at home will help you live a long and happy life, free of unnecessary worries.